erikdubois/Surfn/README.md

 -Numix circle icons

-and would be the result?
+and WHAT would be the result?